dkfbasel/hot-reload/readme.md

 - [ ] Roadmap: Allow connection to a cluster of services on a test server (to avoid the need of starting other micro and db services on the local machine)

-- [ ] Bugfix: Adding global webpack modules does not work correctly if some folders are already present

 Building containers
 -------------------